 Care for a cancer patient does not end with the end of active treatment that was going on.
 Even after that, the health care team looks out for the cancer recurrence, managing the side effects developed due to the treatment and monitoring your overall health.
 This is the follow up care.
 Your follow-up care includes medical tests, physical examination or both.
 Doctors usually keep track of your recovery in the months and years ahead.
 Cancer rehabilitation can mean any of a wide range of services, such as physical therapy, career counseling, pain management, nutritional planning, and emotional counseling.

 One of the things to take care of after cancer treatment is recurrence.
-Cancer recurrence happens when a few cancerous cells remain even after treatment; they again grow until they show up any signs or symptoms or are seen in test reports.
+Cancer recurrence happens when a few cancerous cells remain even after treatment.
+They might grow until they show up any signs or symptoms in the future.

 Scan-xiety is often used for the patient or the family’s stress before the follow-up tests.